-There is a request I make of the students in my business professional development class at the beginning of every semester: You don’t have to get an internship but promise me you will do something this summer related to career development.
-We spend the rest of the semester talking about how they can do this.
+I make a request for the students in my business professional development class at the beginning of every semester: You don’t have to get an internship but promise me you will do something related to career development this summer.
+We spend the rest of the semester discussing how they can do this.

-But as much as I offer my guidance and training as an instructor, career choice is by far the topic that students mention their parents’ influence most often.
+But as much as I offer my guidance and training as an instructor, career choice is often the topic that students mention their parents’ influence.
 Because one or both parents (and other significant adults in their lives) have been their models of and basis for understanding the professional world, many students see this as a journey they are on with their parents.

-And the summer is a great opportunity to move these conversations into action, even if your student is not interning or working.
-I’m not talking about setting up interviews for your child, writing their resume (or paying someone to write it) or calling up an employer to ask why your child didn’t get a job.
+And the summer is an excellent opportunity to move these conversations into action, even if your student is not interning or working.
+I’m not talking about setting up interviews for your child, writing their resume (or paying someone to write it), or calling an employer to ask why your child didn’t get a job.
 Please do not do any of those things.
 But there are concrete ways to be a partner as they navigate and explore what comes after college.

-1. Help them build their network.
-Let’s get one thing clear from the beginning: You do not have to work in — or even fully understand — the industry in which your child is interested in order to be helpful.
+Let’s clarify from the beginning: You do not have to work in — or even fully understand — the industry in which your child is interested to be helpful.
 If you’re an accountant and your child wants to be an accountant, you probably don’t need to read this article.
-But just because you don’t have experience in your child’s field(s) of interest, does not mean you can’t connect them to people who do (keep reading if you are thinking, “But I don’t know anyone!”).
+But just because you don’t have experience in your child’s field(s) of interest does not mean you can’t connect them to people who do (keep reading if you are thinking, “But I don’t know anyone!”).

-Job shadowing and informational interviews are a couple of the best ways a student can learn about a potential industry and make connections to build their network for future internship and job opportunities.
-The students in my class are required to conduct an informational interview with someone they don’t know and write a reflection paper on the experience.
+Job shadowing and informational interviews are among the best ways a student can learn about a potential industry and make connections to build their network for future internships and job opportunities.
+The students in my class must conduct an informational interview with someone they don’t know and write a reflection paper on the experience.
 Many write in their essays that it is one of the most valuable assignments they have ever completed.

 And while students tend to find their interview subject on their own through faculty or the university’s alumni network, many also start with their families.
 Again, I’m not saying you should do all the work for them, but making an introduction is exactly what networking is.

-I have seen people post in my various Facebook moms/parenting groups about their son or daughter who is looking to learn more about X field.
+I have seen people post in my various Facebook moms/parenting groups about their son or daughter who wants to learn more about X field.
 If I can assist — most of the time not even knowing the parent — I let them know I’m happy to try to help and to please have their child contact me.
 Think about your network and be generous with your introductions — then let your child take over!

-While it is beneficial to have someone within the chosen field, anyone can be an extra set of eyes.
-I review about 350 resumes per year, and I have yet to see one that will be used for higher education jobs (my expertise).
-However, I have had students turn their resumes in with their name spelled wrong.
-Our eyes correct mistakes like that which makes proofreading our own work challenging.
-If all you do is check for proper spelling and grammar, I promise you that your child’s resume will be one step ahead of many I see.
+While having someone within the chosen field is beneficial, anyone can be an extra set of eyes.
+I review about 350 resumes per year and have yet to see one that will be used for higher education jobs (my expertise).
+However, I have had students turn their resumes in with their names spelled wrong.
+Our eyes correct mistakes like that which makes proofreading our work challenging.
+If all you do is check for proper spelling and grammar, I promise your child’s resume will be one step ahead of many.
 Here is a good resume checklist if you want to delve deeper.

 And if a new suit is not in your budget, check with the university career center.
 Many have “closets” with donated professional clothes that students can borrow or take for interviews.

-In my experience, the best way parents can help is to listen, share what they think are their child’s strengths, and reassure them that it’s okay (and normal) if they don’t have all the answers or if they feel confused.
-I always tell my students that I’m middle age and I’m still confused about what I want to be!
+In my experience, the best way parents can help is to listen, share what they think are their child’s strengths, and reassure them that it’s okay (and every day) if they don’t have all the answers or feel confused.
+I always tell my students that I’m middle age and still confused about what I want to be!
 Encourage them to try new things and see what they like.